kailash-manasarovar/statement/docs/timeline/2023/august.md

 ![dogs 3](../../content/tweets/august-comms/jackchardwood/dogs.png)

 !!! tip "June 2024 general election in the UK"
-    - When I open a Facebook account to campaign in the [general election in the UK in June 2024](../2024/june.md#election-campaign) - amazingly while I was still being drugged and stalked by Dénia-based criminals - the same sort of spam accounts connect with me; accounts full of dogs and horses, mostly dogs.
+    - When I open a Facebook account to campaign in the [general election in the UK in June 2024](../2024/june.md#election-campaign) - amazingly while I was still being drugged and stalked by Denia-based criminals - the same sort of spam accounts connect with me; accounts full of dogs and horses, mostly dogs.

 - It's very obvious to me I'm being targeted online by Domingo Cano Lopez and his family and that is absolutely what I'm supposed to think, whether it is true or not.
 - I'm trying to understand what's going on.